-How to Optimize Your Pinterest Profile
+How to Optimize Your Pinterest Account

-Updated: March 20, 2019
+Updated: June 16, 2019

-Create a Pinterest business account.
+1. Make sure you have a Pinterest business account.

-First of all, you need to make a Pinterest account.
-You can click this link to create one.
+Click this link to create your Pinterest account.
 If you have a personal account already, you can convert it into a business account.
 Please click this link and follow the process.
 When you have a business account, your URL will be shown on your profile and this will make it easier for others to see and click your URL.
 When you have a Pinterest business account, you will get access to tools like Analytics and a special Business Profile.
 You’ll also get more control over things like branding and content attribution.

-Let’s begin to add your details.
+Next, let’s begin to add your details.

 Head to your settings to fill out your profile.
 Go to the upper right corner of your Pinterest account.
 You will find the three dots.
 Click it to open your menu.
 Click Edit settings.

-Add a profile photo
+4. Add a clear profile photo.

-Write a short description of your services or products in your ‘About profile.’
+7. Write a short description of your services or products in your ‘About profile.’